chaoss/augur/docs/dev-guide-pt1.md

 In GHData there are metrics and timeseries metrics.
 For all metrics, the function should return a Dataframe that can be serialized into json.
 For timeseries metrics, the Dataframe needs to have a column named `date` that holds timestamps.

+Once you have implemented your function in the corresponding data source file, make sure to `pip install -e . ` once again to reload your changes.

 #### Adding dependencies

 If you need to add a dependency to GHData for your function, simply add the import statment to the file as usual, then in `setup.py` add the dependency to the `install_requires` list.
 For example, if my new function uses a package called `mizzou`, I would find the `install_requires` list: